Collection number: MS 84

 Frederic Ogden Nash, 1902-1971 was an American Poet well known for his humorous poetry.
-He was born in Rye, N.Y. and lived most of his life in Baltimore but he spent summers with his family in a house at Little Boar’s Head in North Hampton, N.H. and is buried in the town’s East Side Cemetery.
+He was born in Rye, N.Y. and lived most of his life in Baltimore.
+He spent summers with his family in a house at Little Boar's Head in North Hampton, N.H. and is buried in the town's East Side Cemetery.

 About the Ogden Nash Letters

 Three letters (1968-1969) from Ogden Nash written to Nicholas Bentley.
 In one letter, Nash offers to help Bentley in dealing with The New Yorker; in another, he mentions his illness in 1964, and in the third he discusses a proposed move.

 This collection is open.